The Masovian Voivode Application Process

 Masovian Voivode reviews and may request additional documents

-The Voivode adjudicates in approximately 18–24 months.
+The Voivode has six months to decide under art.
+10 ust.
+3a of the 2009 Act, running from the day your file reaches the deciding office — extendable, and with no published queue figure to check it against.
 During review they may issue a wezwanie (formal request for additional documents) — typically more detailed naturalization records, earlier-generation Polish vital records, or clarifying translations.
 Correspondence is in Polish.
 Respond promptly; delays in responding extend the timeline by months.
 Having a Polish-speaking contact or attorney in Warsaw to receive and respond to wezwania is highly valuable.

 - 8

-When the Voivode approves the application, you receive a notice to pay the PLN 277 (~$68 USD) stamp duty (opłata skarbowa) before the certificate is issued.
-The Voivode then issues your zaświadczenie o posiadaniu obywatelstwa polskiego — the official certificate confirming Polish citizenship.
+The PLN 277 (~$74 USD) stamp duty (opłata skarbowa) is not a success fee: liability arises on the day your application is filed — powstaje w dniu wpływu wniosku — and it is owed regardless of outcome, including refusal or discontinuance.
+Budget it as a filing cost, not something you pay only if you win.
+At this stage the Voivode issues your zaświadczenie o posiadaniu obywatelstwa polskiego — the official certificate confirming Polish citizenship.
 This is your single most important document: keep multiple certified copies.

 - 9